Priyesh1216/Priyesh1216/README.md

 I'm a beginner Java & Python developer from Montreal, Quebec.
 I love to learn new technologies and develop my software skills.

-- I'm currently a student at Concordia University in Montreal in the **Co-op Software Engineering Program (B.Eng)** and working as a Developer intern at IBM Montreal for the 2025 Winter Term
+- I'm currently a student at Concordia University in Montreal in the **Co-op Software Engineering Program (B.Eng)** and working as a Developer intern at IBM Montreal for the 2025 Winter Term.
+I am seeking a
+  Summer 2025 internship!

 - 🔭 I’m currently working on **expanding my skills and checking out new technologies**